krisiasty/ssh-agent-proxy/README.md

 # ssh-agent-proxy

-A filtering proxy in front of an existing SSH agent (OpenSSH's `ssh-agent`, or one provided by a password manager such as Bitwarden or KeePassXC).
+`ssh-agent-proxy` is a filtering proxy that sits in front of an existing SSH agent — especially the agent built into a password manager such as **Bitwarden, KeePassXC, 1Password, or Secretive**.

-`ssh-agent-proxy` exposes one or more **filtered views** ("groups") of the upstream agent's keys, each on its own socket.
-A client that points `SSH_AUTH_SOCK` at a group's socket can only **see** and only **sign with** the keys assigned to that group — every other key in the upstream agent is invisible and unusable through that socket.
+**The problem.** Password-manager SSH agents expose *every* key they hold to every client, all at once and in no particular order.
+You can't scope which keys a given host, repo, or container sees, and you can't control their order.
+Beyond being untidy, it breaks logins: ssh offers agent keys one at a time, so once you have more than a handful the server rejects you with *"Too many authentication failures"* (it hits `MaxAuthTries`) before ever reaching the key you actually needed.

-This is useful when you keep many keys in a single agent but want to expose only a specific subset to a given context (a work directory, a container, a remote host you forward your agent to, etc.).
+**What this does.** `ssh-agent-proxy` sits in front of that agent and exposes one or more **filtered views** ("groups") of its keys, each on its own socket.
+A client that points `SSH_AUTH_SOCK` at a group's socket sees — and can sign with — *only* the keys you assigned to that group, **in the order you listed them**.
+Every other key is invisible and unusable through that socket.
+The private keys never leave the upstream agent, and any confirmation/biometric prompt it enforces still applies.

 ## How it works